Agoraphobia in Children and Adolescents

 View Patient Education

 Agoraphobia is a persistent fear of being trapped in situations or places without a way to escape easily and without help.
-Diagnosis is by clinical criteria.
+Diagnosis is based on clinical criteria.
 Treatment is mainly with behavioral therapy.

 (See also Agoraphobia in adults.)